Quantum Approximate Optimization Algorithm with Cat Qubits: Cat qubits and how to operate on them

 \section{Cat qubits and how to operate on them}

-In this section we recall the main properties of cat qubits implemented by means of the Kerr nonlinear resonator (KNR) as introduced in Refs.~\cite{goto_universal_2016, puri_engineering_2017}, and summarize how to perform gates on such a cat qubit.
+In this section we recall the main properties of cat qubits implemented by means of the Kerr nonlinear resonator (KNR) as introduced in Refs.~\cite{goto_universal_2016, puri_engineering_2017}, and summarize how to perform gates on such a cat qubit, aiming at providing a self-consistent introduction.